MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 "It was the demands of such cinematographers for a softer look, especially in the shooting of commercials, that influenced what the film equipment manufacturers made rather than the other way around.
 The development of Space Lights made economical sense when film directors and cinematographers demanded their large interior stage sets looked real.
 HMIs were invented because there was a demand for ever larger sources of light that could be softened down or bounced to appear more naturalistic.
 Much later new varieties of reflector materials were developed for Kubrick and cinematographer John Alcott." [@deakinsWhenDidSoft2017]

+## David Watkin

+experimenting with large diffused light sources for sets.

+“While a veteran may have pointed the way, the key innovations in soft lighting in British cinematography were to come from elsewhere.
+David Watkin had joined British Transport Films in 1949 before moving into the newly burgeoning sphere of television commercials in 1960.
+It was during this period that he developed an inclination for a particular style of illumination:
+Partly as boredom relief, I thought an interesting way to light interiors was to use reflected light.
+I decided on one scene in a documentary with a housewife in Welwyn Garden City to aim a brute through the window and light the scene with reflected light, which looks better and is more natural if you know what you are doing.
+People poured shit on that for about five years and then started copying it!6
+After working with Richard Lester on a Shredded Wheat commercial, Watkin was invited to shoot the director's next feature, The Knack … And How to Get It (1965).
+While this early example of the cinema of ‘swinging London’ sported a predominantly naturalistic monochrome look, this was tinged with an edge of surrealism, notably during the ‘white-out’ sequence featuring a line of young women on the staircase leading to the bedroom of Tolen (Ray Brooks), the young man with the ‘Knack’.
+But despite the attempts to eschew excessive sculpting with light and shade, black and white continued to demand the use of contrast, and it took a shift into colour on Watkin and Lester's next collaboration, Help!, to facilitate the creation of a more overtly softer and diffused lighting style.
+Another Beatles showcase, the film included various zany set pieces – this time filmed in exotic foreign locations, ranging from the ski slopes of the Austrian Alps to the tropical beaches of the Bahamas, which added their own range of natural colours.
+Watkin's artistic preferences dovetailed with technical ingenuity and his solution to a tight shooting schedule and limited space on Peter Brook's production of Marat/Sade (1966) was to create a single lighting set-up comprising a translucent wall through which 26 10kW lamps were diffused.
+The soft illumination proved not only conducive to fast and efficient production, but the distortion of the outline of figures when backlit added to the unsettling intensity of the drama's setting in a lunatic asylum.
+For The Charge of the Light Brigade (1968), Watkin found other ways of experimenting with a diffused naturalism.
+The slowness of colour film stock meant that backgrounds and windows are allowed to burn out in order to ensure the correct exposure for the foreground action, which created a dreamy quality in romantic scenes featuring the dashing Captain Nolan (David Hemmings) and his fiancée (Vanessa Redgrave).
+When the action switched from England to the Crimea, Watkin utilised a greater depth of field which further enhanced the harsh realities of this notorious military catastrophe.
+But what also gave the film its distinctive look was the use of old Ross Express lenses, which Watkin had encountered when he started his career in documentary production:

+They had been around since the early 1930s … and had a very beautiful and gentle quality to them.
+Also, they carried no coating or blooming, so that there would occur light refraction within the elements of the lens itself.
+When you put a net, a diffuser, or a fog filter in front of a lens it is an overall dead thing you are seeing through – whereas, inside the Ross lenses were constantly alive, giving rise sometimes to the most wonderful accidents.
+And accidents (of the right sort) are always the best things in photography.
+(Chase 1984)

+Thus Watkin effectively eschewed the properties of current technology in favour of a retro or antiquated effect, thus making the cinematography of The Charge of the Light Brigade a fascinating blend of modernity and nostalgia.” [@petrieChangingVisualLandscape2018]